 Martyn Day and his immediate family are all born in Wales.
 Research on both sides, however, revealed his roots lay over the border in England, and even further afield in France.
 His past unfolds against a backdrop of failing agriculture, migration and the rise of the coal industry.

-Diane's Crozier family are Northern Irish, and despite limited resources, I managed to build a beautiful story for her to present to her father.
-Irish records can seem elusive at first, but Diane's family were delighted at how much information I gathered for them.
+Diane's Crozier family are Northern Irish, and despite limited resources, we managed to build a beautiful story for her to present to her father.
+Irish records can seem elusive at first, but Diane's family were delighted at how much information we gathered for them.

 The Houlbrook family have their roots in Yorkshire, or West Riding as it was once known.
 The stalwart of the history of the English countryside, the Houlbrooks were agricultural labourers for centuries, based in and around Mexborough.